kkrick-sdsu/csu-tide.github.io/docs/storage-services/managing-storage.md

 For a full list of available Rclone commands, please see the [official rclone commands](https://rclone.org/commands/) page.

 #### Checking Endpoints
-You can check your configured endpoints in Rclone.
+You can check your configured remotes in Rclone.
 Your endpoints are destinations that you can transfer files to and from.

 Example command: